greatdeveloping/m3u-Loader-Plugin/README.md

 .

 General Info about Ultimate IPTV Plugin-Addon:

+- Its a plugin-addon which support

+           internet m3u + EPG,

+           Xtream Codes (Live Tv - Movies - Series - Catchup) and

+           MAG Portal (Live Tv - Movies - Series - Radio - Catchup)
-- Its a plugin-addon which load m3u lists, can parse your playlists and show them in grid with logo when available, groups also supported.
+- Parse your playlists and show them in grid/list/tile with logos when available, groups also supported.
-- Support search function (add them as groups if your playlist has groups).
+- EPG Supported for all m3us (needed to add your own EPG file link), Xtreams codes and Mag Portal.
+- Two styles to choose (see example how to choose), Classic and tvstyle.
+Both styles is fully supported with device remote control.
-- Easy and fast choose groups with “Select Group” button or by pressing next or previous buttons.
+- Easy and fast choose groups with \"Select Group\" button or by pressing next or previous buttons.
-- When you click a channel/video a video player dialog appears so you can choose the player you want (Default player can also selected).
 - Has 3 internal players (can play a lot of Formats without any external player), internal youtube player but also support external players (youtube official app, MXPlayer, Vlc, Wuffy, Xplayer, Soptohttp and Acestream for P2P so far).
-Can regognice which player is able to play a link and show only the working one (through a dialog).
-- Support LocalCast and WebViewCast for chromecast,DLNS and more
+- Support external players for chromecast,DLNS and more (LocalCast and WebViewCast)
-- Support Website video (using internal web browser open websites with videos)
-- Exclusive: This app has also internal web Browser, so you can add official site links as a channel and this app will load site inside app ,then when video load you can fullscreen as you done on your browser (Look below how to enable web Browser).
-- Its a plugin-addon which support internet m3u + EPG,
-           Xtream Codes (Live Tv - Movies - Series - Catchup) and MAG Portal (Live Tv - Movies - Series - Radio - Catchup)
-Parse your playlists and show them in grid/list/tile with logos when available, groups also supported.
-EPG Supported for all m3us (needed to add your own EPG file link), Xtreams codes and Mag Portal.
-Two styles to choose (see example how to choose), Classic and tvstyle.
-Both styles is fully supported with device remote control.
-Easy and fast choose groups with \"Select Group\" button or by pressing next or previous buttons.
-Has 3 internal players (can play a lot of Formats without any external player), internal youtube player but also support external players (youtube official app, MXPlayer, Vlc, Wuffy, Xplayer, Soptohttp and Acestream for P2P so far).
-Support external players for chromecast,DLNS and more (LocalCast and WebViewCast) Support many advance parameters/futures (m3u only) like internal web Browser (using internal web browser you can open websites with videos)
+- Support many advance parameters/futures (m3u only) like internal web Browser (using internal web browser you can open websites with videos)
-Look below for all advance parameters/futures
+- Look below for all advance parameters/futures

 .
 .